 Techniques for fishing for striped bass

-This is one of the more popular and effective techniques for fishing for striped bass on the Chesapeake Bay.
+This video shows one of the more popular and effective techniques for fishing for striped bass on the Chesapeake Bay.
 For more tips on Light Tackle Jigging for rockfish on the Chesapeake Bay check out: https://youtu.be/IX5ea2Vo5rc Learn more about Anglers Sport Center at: https://www.youtube.com/channel/UC6AG… For more information on how to fish for striped bass, visit: https://www.youtube.com/playlist?list…

 Maryland Fish Tips: Striped bass